top of page

 Key Processes, Disciplines, and Tools of the New Approach

 1. Emphasizing Action Over Promises (Process): One of the core principles of this approach is to prioritize action over verbal commitments.
-While traditional practices often rely on caregivers and their networks making promises, the new approach stresses that safety is demonstrated through consistent, observable actions.
-This process ensures that participants in the network are fully engaged in the child’s safety and well-being, providing tangible support rather than empty assurances (Kotter, 2018).
+While traditional practices often rely on caregivers and their networks making promises, the new approach stresses that safeguarding is demonstrated through consistent, observable actions.
+This process ensures that participants in the network are fully engaged in the child’s safeguarding and well-being, providing tangible support rather than empty assurances (Kotter, 2018).

 3. The Sorting Matrix Tool (Tool): One of the most innovative tools introduced in this approach is the Sorting Matrix, which helps evaluate each network participant's capacity and willingness.
-This tool categorizes individuals based on their ability to provide safety or support and highlights those who may have some caregiving restrictions but can still play a valuable role.
+This tool categorizes individuals based on their ability to provide safeguarding or support and highlights those who may have some caregiving restrictions but can still play a valuable role.
 This inclusion-focused tool is especially critical when considering participants whom CPS might have previously excluded but who play vital roles in the caregivers' lives.

 4. Routine Schedule (Tool): A vital tool in the new framework is the Routine Schedule, which maps out the family's daily activities to identify stress points that may lead to unsafe situations.
-This tool allows CPS workers and caregivers to design safety plans that address these specific stressors, ensuring support is available at crucial times (Wade et al., 2017).
+This tool allows CPS workers and caregivers to design safeguarding plans that address these specific stressors, ensuring support is available at crucial times (Wade et al., 2017).
 For instance, if mornings are particularly challenging for a caregiver, the Routine Schedule helps the network identify who can provide support during that time.

 5. Managing Challenges Through Trust and Transparency (Discipline): Traditional practices often avoid including individuals with problematic histories in the network.
 However, the new approach stresses transparency and inclusivity.
 The Sorting Matrix allows families to involve these individuals safely and appropriately while addressing CPS concerns.
 This method builds trust, making families more comfortable with the process and reducing resistance to CPS involvement (Munro, 2022).